openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_VLOG_LEVEL="4"

 **OPENVINO_TF_LOG_PLACEMENT:**
-If this variable is set to 1, it will print the logs related to cluster forming and encapsulation.
+If this variable is set to 1, it will print the logs related to cluster formation and encapsulation.

 Example: